 ****Sections 11.20.9 and 14.7 are existing provisions and proposed changes are shown in redline here****

-11.20.9 Reliability Coordinator Charges
+11.20.9 Reliability Coordinator Service Charges

-11.20.9.1 Responsibility For Reliability Coordinator Charges
+11.20.9.1 Responsibility For Reliability Coordinator Service Charges

-(a) The CAISO shall invoice Scheduling Coordinators for all of the charges that are invoiced to the CAISO by the Reliability Coordinator.

-(b) Each Scheduling Coordinator shall be obligated to pay the CAISO all of the Reliability Coordinator Charges it is invoiced by the CAISO in accordance with Section 11.20.9.
+(a) Each Scheduling Coordinator, including Scheduling Coordinators that are also RC Customers, shall be obligated to pay the CAISO all of the RC Services Charge it is invoiced by the CAISO in accordance with Section 11.20.9.

-(c) Each Scheduling Coordinator’s responsibility for Reliability Coordinator Charges shall be allocated based on the Scheduling Coordinator’s NERC/WECC Metered Demand.
+(b) Each Scheduling Coordinator in the CAISO Balancing Authority Area’s responsibility for RC Services Charge shall be allocated based on the Scheduling Coordinator’s share of NERC/WECC Metered Demand of the total NERC/WECC Metered Demand for the CAISO’s Balancing Authority Area.
+A Scheduling Coordinator without any NERC/WECC Metered Demand during an allocation period shall be assessed the minimum RC Services Charge set forth in Appendix F, Schedule 7.

-(d) The CAISO’s calculation of collateral requirements and other credit requirements under the CAISO Tariff shall include an adjustment for the Scheduling Coordinator’s allocable share of the Reliability Coordinator Charges, if applicable, except that the Estimated Aggregated Liability calculated for the Scheduling Coordinator shall not include extrapolated amounts for the Reliability Coordinator Charges under Section 12.1.3.1.1(d).
+(c) The CAISO’s calculation of collateral requirements and other credit requirements under the CAISO Tariff shall include an adjustment for the Scheduling Coordinator’s allocable share of the RC Services Charge, if applicable, except that the Estimated Aggregated Liability calculated for the Scheduling Coordinator shall not include extrapolated amounts for the RC Services Charge under Section 12.1.3.1.1(d).

 11.20.9.2 Calculation and Assessment

-(a) Within 5 Business Days after receiving the invoice for Reliability Coordinator Charges, the CAISO shall issue a market notice setting forth the Reliability Coordinator Charge rate for the assessment year, which shall be calculated using the total Reliability Coordinator Charges invoiced to the CAISO divided by the most recent total NERC/WECC Metered Demand determined under Section 11.20.4.
+(a) The CAISO will provide Scheduling Coordinators with an RC Services Invoice by the first business day of each calendar year for RC Services to be provided during that calendar year, except for the initial period of RC Services.
+The initial period of RC Services will be invoiced from the RC Services Date, as determined in accordance with Section 19.2(b)(6) through the end of that calendar year, and will be invoiced at the same time the CAISO invoices RC Customers for the year following initial period.
+The initial period will be prorated based on the portion of time during the initial calendar year the service is provided.

-(b) The CAISO shall calculate the Reliability Coordinator Charges allocable to each Scheduling Coordinator by using the Reliability Coordinator Charge rate for the assessment year determined under Section 11.20.9.2(a), multiplied by the most recent NERC/WECC Metered Demand for that Scheduling Coordinator determined under Section 11.20.4.
+(b) The CAISO shall calculate the RC Services Charge allocable to each Scheduling Coordinator by using the RC Services Charge rate for the assessment year determined under Appendix F, Schedule 7, multiplied by the most recent NERC/WECC Metered Demand for that Scheduling Coordinator determined under Section 11.20.4.
+A Scheduling Coordinator without any such NERC/WECC Metered Demand shall be assessed the minimum RC Services Charge set forth in Appendix F, Schedule 7.

-(c) Within 10 Business Days after receiving the invoice for the Reliability Coordinator Charges, the CAISO shall issue an invoice to each Scheduling Coordinator for its allocable share of the Reliability Coordinator Charges determined under Section 11.20.9.2(b).

-(d) Scheduling Coordinators shall make timely payment to the CAISO within 15 Business Days of the date the invoices were issued pursuant to Section 11.20.9.2(c).
+(c) Scheduling Coordinators shall make timely payment to the CAISO within 21 Business Days of the date the invoices were issued pursuant to Section 11.20.9.2(b).

 11.20.9.3 Confirmation

-(a) It is the responsibility of each Scheduling Coordinator to notify the CAISO if the Scheduling Coordinator fails to receive its invoice for Reliability Coordinator Charges in accordance with the schedule in Section 11.20.9.2(c).
+(a) It is the responsibility of each Scheduling Coordinator to notify the CAISO if the Scheduling Coordinator fails to receive its invoice for RC Services Charges in accordance with the schedule in Section 11.20.9.2(a).

-(b) Each Scheduling Coordinator shall be deemed to have received its invoice for Reliability Coordinator Charges on the date specified in Section 11.20.9.2(c) unless the Scheduling Coordinator notifies the CAISO to the contrary.
+(b) Each Scheduling Coordinator shall be deemed to have received its invoice for RC Services Charges on the date specified in Section 11.20.9.2(a) unless the Scheduling Coordinator notifies the CAISO to the contrary.

 11.20.9.4 Validation

-(a) Each Scheduling Coordinator shall have the opportunity to review the terms of the invoice for Reliability Coordinator Charges and shall be deemed to have validated that invoice unless it raises a dispute within five Business Days of the date of issuance.
+(a) Each Scheduling Coordinator shall have the opportunity to review the terms of the invoice for RC Services Charge and shall be deemed to have validated that invoice unless it raises a dispute within 21 Business Days of the date of issuance.

-(b) Once validated, an invoice for Reliability Coordinator Charges shall be binding on the Scheduling Coordinator to which it relates.
+(b) Once validated, an invoice for RC Services Charge shall be binding on the Scheduling Coordinator to which it relates.

 11.20.9.5 Disputes and Corrections